www-delart/www-delart.github.io/content/about/_index.md

 +++
 date = "2016-11-05T21:05:33+05:30"
-title = "About me"
+title = "About D-EL Art"
 +++

-I am a visual artist and a graphic designer, living in Hamilton, Ontario.
+We are visual artists and graphic designers living in Hamilton, Ontario.

+We have several years of experience in art, graphic design, and advertisement, <br>
+including estimates and supervision, especially in printing and digital publishing.

 ![sample image](/img/portfolio/D+E_portrait.jpg)

-I have a number of years of experience in the field of publishing, printing, and advertisement.

 * Experienced in stereoscopic 3D conversion, modeling, editing.
 * Professional experience in Adobe Photoshop, InDesign, Illustrator, PageMaker and CorelDraw.